Traveller (1997 film): Reception

 The film received positive reviews from critics.
-Review aggregation website Rotten Tomatoes gives the film a score of 79% based on reviews from 28 critics, with an average rating of 6.4/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 78% based on reviews from 27 critics, with an average rating of 6.4/10.
+The site’s critics consensus states, "Though it may not explore its core issues as deeply as some may like, Traveller is nevertheless a smart and funny portrait of a relatively unfamiliar subculture with some strong performances."
+Metacritic assigned the film a weighted average score of 57 out of 100 based on 20 critics, indicating "mixed or average reviews".